JackyWeng526/Chiller_Analysis/README.md

 **note: The repository is not complete yet and will be updated irregularly.

 ## Data
-The dataset include chiller and weather data and are displayed below.
+The dataset includes chiller and weather data and are displayed below.

 The dataset is displayed as long-data classified by chiller name (subset_column==Chiller).